SushiLab/mVIRs/README.md

 ### mvirs.output.clipped

-The `mvirs.output.clipped` file contains name, position and orientation of aligned reads that were clipped (An alignment is clipped when not the entire read can be mapped consecutively).
+The `mvirs.output.clipped` file contains name, orientation and position of aligned reads that were clipped (An alignment is clipped when not the entire read can be mapped consecutively).

 The columns of the file are:

 - `Insert`: Name of the insert
 - `READORIENTATION`: Orientation of thr read (R1 or R2)
 - `HARD/SOFTCLIP`: Reported clip type by BWA (Soft --> longer part of the alignment.
 Hard --> shorter part of the alignment)
-- `DIRECTION`: Direction of the alignment in respect to the reference
+- `DIRECTION`: Direction of the alignment in respect to the reference sequence
-- `POSITON`: Leftmost aligned based on the reference
+- `POSITON`: Leftmost aligned based on the reference sequence
-- `SCAFFOLD`: Name of the scaffold/genomic region of the reference
+- `SCAFFOLD`: Name of the scaffold/genomic region of the reference sequence

 An example output is below: